We all want what we can’t have.

 Scarcity marketing is a marketing technique based on the principle that people want what is difficult to get.

-Scarcity is one of Dr. Robert B. Ciadini’s “6 Principles of Influence”.
+Scarcity is a core principle of marketing psychology and one of Dr. Robert B. Cialdini’s “6 Principles of Influence”.
 Read about some of the other principles in our prior articles on why your business can die without social proof and how you can use commitment and consistency principles to increase sales.

 The psychology of scarcity